 A soil cleanup method was proposed using green plants to remove the toxins from the soil in a technique called phytoremediation.
 This was the term created by Dr. Ilya Raskin of Rutgers University.
 He was one of the original members of the team who was asked to examine food safety at the Chernobyl site.
 Phytoremediation is a process that takes advantage of the fact that green plants can extract and concentrate certain elements within their ecosystem.
 Some plants can grow in metal-laden soils, extract certain metals through their roots, and accumulate them in their tissues without being damaged.
 In this way, pollutants are either removed from the soil and groundwater or rendered harmless.
 This complex filtering system would prove to be effective in sucking out pollutants and leaving only the natural, fresh, soil.
 Much like a maggot might be used to clean a wound.

+Hemp Cleans has explored the possibilities of remediation of the soil at the old nuclear weapons manufacturing facility, Rock Flats in Colorado.
 There are a handful of scientists, researchers, and companies funding efforts to test the different varieties of plants that can be used in this process to clean polluted soils, and make no mistake, industrial hemp is at the forefront.